mikhailkfv/gases-framework/README.md

 To use the Gases Framework in your mod, you must install the [Gases Framework API](https://bitbucket.org/jamieswhiteshirt/gases-framework-api).
 Consult the javadoc documentation or the [information database](http://jamieswhiteshirt.com/minecraft/mods/gases/information/) for information on how to use it.
 You should also have a look at how [Glenn's Gases](https://bitbucket.org/jamieswhiteshirt/glenns-gases) uses it.

-**To be able to run and develop the Gases Framework in your workspace using Eclipse, you must follow these steps:**
+## To be able to run and develop the Gases Framework in your workspace, you must follow these steps ##

+**For Eclipse users:**

-* Download a forge distribution and copy the eclipse folder into this workspace.
+* Download a Minecraft Forge distribution and copy its eclipse folder into the workspace.
-* Run *gradlew setupDevWorkspace* in your workspace.
+* Run *gradlew setupDevWorkspace* or *gradlew setupDecompWorkspace* in your workspace.
 * Run *gradlew eclipse* in your workspace.
 * Open the workspace with Eclipse.
 * Open your run configurations and add the following VM argument to both Client and Server: *-Dfml.coreMods.load=glenn.gasesframework.common.core.GFFMLLoadingPlugin*

+**For IntelliJ IDEA users:**

+* Run *gradlew setupDevWorkspace* or *gradlew setupDecompWorkspace* in your workspace.
+* Run *gradlew idea* in your workspace.
+* Open the generated project file in IntelliJ IDEA.
+* Open Run/Debug Configurations.
+* Add the following argument to both Client and Server application VM options: *-Dfml.coreMods.load=glenn.gasesframework.common.core.GFFMLLoadingPlugin*

-If you would like to compile a development build of Gases Framework, run *gradlew jar* in your workspace.
-The jar will be located in /build/libs/ .
+## Making a development build ##

+* Run *gradlew jar* in your workspace.
+The development build will be placed in the /build/libs folder in your workspace.